azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

                               -DoNotOpenOutputFolder
       ```

       <b>Example 1: </b> Use *'-Force'* parameter to run the command in non-interactive mode.
-This command will extend expiry of  'Owner' PIM roles that are about to be expired in 10 days without giving runtime verification step.
+This command will extend expiry of  'Owner' PIM roles that are about to be expired in 10 days by skipping the verification step.

       ```PowerShell
       Set-AzSKPIMConfiguration -ExtendExpiringAssignments `